 One of the largest nickel deposits in the world

 The Weda Bay Nickel (WBN) project is an industrial and mining project under development, aiming to recover one of the largest nickel deposits in the world, located on the island of Halmahera in Indonesia.
-WBN is a strategic and transforming project for the ERAMET group.
+WBN has the potential to be a strategic, transformative project for the ERAMET group.
 ERAMET and its partners judge that the conditions for them to consider a final investment decision in 2014 are not as yet fulfilled, particularly in terms of financing and the definition of the legal and tax framework.

 The industrial challenges

 The deposits located on the island of Halmahera are part of the largest undeveloped deposits of lateritic nickel in the world.
 Studies conducted since the late 1990s have demonstrated that the WBN deposit, with a nickel content of more than 7 million tons, can satisfy extraction requirements for more than 50 years.
 After an initial extraction phase totalling 35,000 tons of nickel and 1,300 tons of cobalt, the eventual aim is to increase production to 65,000 tons of nickel and 4,000 tons of cobalt, with approximately 2,400 people working on site.

 ERAMET partnered with Mitsubishi Corporation in 2009, the first Japanese investor in Indonesia, and, in 2011, with Pacific Metals Co.
 Ltd., the first Japanese producer of ferronickel, to develop the project.
 Following its decision to reconsider its mining assets portfolio, Mitsubishi Corporation exercised a put option to ERAMET, on 21 April 2016, in the stake it held with Pacific Metals Co.
 Ltd. PT (Persero) Aneka Tambang Tbk (PT Antam), an Indonesian state-owned mining operator, is still a partner of this project.